DADAP Online.com is your only source for the Drug and Alcohol Driving Awareness Program on the Internet.

 The information given above defines a minor in possession offense as any type of control by a minor over an alcoholic beverage unless the minor: 1) has had contact with alcohol as part of his or job (and the employer is allowed to sell alcohol); 2) has had contact with alcohol while in the presence of his or her parent or legal guardian with their permission; or 3) has had contact with alcohol while assisting a commissioned peace officer in the enforcement of the law.
 MIP classes are sometimes ordered for offenders who are convicted under any of the sections shown above.

-NOTE: The DADAP course cannot be used for dismissal of a Texas traffic ticket.
-If you need a ticket dismissal course (driving safety course), click here.
+Note: DADAP is not a defensive driving course and cannot be used to dismiss a Texas traffic ticket.
+Instead, you must take a ticket dismissal course (a/k/a driving safety course).